Centre-for-Information-Resilience/Burnscar/README.md

     2.

 ## Ideas
-- Use DuckDB for persistence between runs
+- Use DuckDB or Polars/parquet for persistence between runs
 - Implement rate limiter -> does api return rate limit headers?
 - Support MacOS / all OS's

-## Process mapping
-Data fetcher ->

 ### Goals
 This is a work in progress proejct that is aimed at refactoring a number of different components.